yvenn-amara/multi-resolution-forecasting/README.md

 "1.
 Sample Code" contains all the R and Python scripts used for preparing data, training models and producing forecasts Within this folder:
-* "1.
-Data" contains the prepared data and
+* *1. Data* contains the prepared data and
-* "2.
-Pred Signals" is a placeholder for predections, model weights, and other files generated during the analysis
+* *2. Pred Signals* is a placeholder for predections, model weights, and other files generated during the analysis
-* "3.
-Plots" is a placeholder for visualisations produced along the code
+* *3. Plots* is a placeholder for visualisations produced along the code

 Please note that to make the repository as efficient as possible we have removed the datasets that are created throughout the code.
 To make sure the codes run properly please do not forget to uncomment commands in the codes such as the following: